Sydney Swans: Dark times: 1988–1994

 The club's form was to slump in the following year.
 Losses were in the millions.
-It was obvious to most that the Swans were struggling financially, though the owners Powerplay International Ltd were not selling.
-In early 1988 the company advised the Australian Stock Exchange to cease trading its shares as it could not continue to trade until it had offloaded the Swans.
+It was obvious to most that the Swans were struggling financially, though the owners, Sydney Rules Pty Ltd a subsidiary of Powerplay International Ltd were not selling.
+In early 1988 the company advised the Australian Securities Exchange to cease trading its shares as it could not continue to trade until it had offloaded the Swans.
 A Canberra consortium including the ACTAFL initially proposed to buy the failed club and shift it to Canberra, however the VFL claimed this was too extreme a move.
-The league compromised and along with Aylett, who had denied Canberra a license in 1981, proposed that the Swans play away games in the ACT with a dual aim of giving the club a sustainable supporter base and helping resurrect the code in the ACT which had lost enormous ground to rugby league since the introduction of the Canberra Raiders.
+The league compromised and along with Aylett, who had denied Canberra a licence in 1981, proposed that the Swans play away games in the ACT with a dual aim of giving the club a sustainable supporter base and helping resurrect the code in the ACT which had lost enormous ground to rugby league since the introduction of the Canberra Raiders.
 However the VFL blocked the move feeling that the club would lose its identity if it were to play matches in Canberra.

-By mid year the VFL had revoked the Swans license and took over ownership of the club, after an investigation under VFL CEO Ross Oakley determined that it was unable to continue operating.
+By mid year the VFL had revoked the Swans licence and took over ownership of the club, after an investigation under VFL CEO Ross Oakley determined that it was unable to continue operating.
 However, there were no buyers.
 On 6 May 1988 the VFL paid Powerplay just $10 to transfer ownership of the club in an attempt to keep it afloat until a buyer could be found.
 The VFL would wait months for the club to regain financial security.
 The VFL had reported that it needed to find a buyer willing to pay at least $4 million in order to make the club financially viable in the medium to long term.
 In the meantime, the league had secured a sponsor which helped underwrite the club until the sale.